Ciikorrr/Epitech/README.md

   This repository contains all the Epitech projects I've done.

-  - TEK01 (C pool, Project, Stumper/Exam)
+  - TEK01 (C pool, Projects, Stumpers/Exams)
+  - TEK01 (Paradigms Seminar, Projects)

   Warning : cheating is prohibited at Epitech, you can have -42 for plagiarism and -84 for theft.